Campus Representative Program

 - Send emails to faculty-only lists, with the request that faculty members share the information with their advisers, labs, or entire classes if appropriate.

-- Utilize a program-specific Facebook group (the CR Coordinator can provide more information about having such a group set up on your behalf--you may not simply create one on your own).
+- Utilize a program-specific Facebook group (the campus representative coordinator can provide more information about having such a group set up on your behalf — you may not simply create one on your own).

 - Regularly post fliers on departmental bulletin boards (many departments have several, and printing the fliers in color or on brightly colored paper is especially effective).